rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/EDA.md

 My EDA process was short as the series topic alluded earlier, I would like to focus on Quantum Machine Learning rather than dwell on data science.

 ## Data explorations
-to start of we imported necessary libraries, pandas, numpy, matplotlip and pandas profiling and loaded our dataset
+To start of we imported necessary libraries, pandas, numpy, matplotlib, seaborn and pandas profiling and loaded our dataset

 ```python
 data = pd.read_csv(DATA_PATH)